Statements and Fees

 I have a TxTag, why have I not received a statement?

-Statements will only be sent if your account has at least one transaction greater than zero dollars during the statement cycle, but the generated statement will be available on the web for viewing.
+Statements will be sent only if your account has a balance due during the statement cycle, but the generated statement will be available on the web for viewing.